videlais/Unofficial-Ink-Cookbook/Introduction/index.md

 ## Other Programming Languages

 When discussing other scripting or programming languages such as JavaScript or C#, *emphasis* is used for properties.
 Strong emphasis is used for the name of objects, methods, or other complex data structures.

+## Notes and Reminders

+Notes appear as blockquotes:

+> **Note:** Notes appear in blockquotes throughout the book to clarify or explain certain concepts.

+Reminders also appear as blockquotes:

+> **Reminder:** Some chapters have reminders on previous topics and concepts covered in the book.